 The computer classrooms can be used for self-learning (open use) during times other than when classes are being held there.
-Check the time periods during which open use is possible on the schedule for planned use posted on the bulletin board in front of the computer classrooms.
+Check the time periods during which open use is possible on the schedule for planned use posted on the bulletin board in front of the computer classrooms or at following web site.